Pleasanton, California

 Birthing centers: what matters

-Stanford Health Care Tri-Valley is the default Pleasanton family-buyer hospital.
+Stanford Health Care Tri-Valley is the default Pleasanton labor and delivery hospital.
 Five minutes from downtown, ten minutes from Ruby Hill, ten minutes from Birdland / Vintage Hills.
 Level II NICU handles babies as young as 32 weeks; for anything below 32 weeks or higher-acuity cases, transfer goes to John Muir Walnut Creek (Level III) or Stanford in Palo Alto.
 Private LDR suites, 24/7 OB anesthesiology, epidural and nitrous oxide both available, and the only outpatient lactation clinic in the Tri-Valley after discharge.

 San Ramon Regional Medical Center is the second Tri-Valley option (also Level II NICU) and the closer hospital for buyers in north Pleasanton.
 UCSF Benioff Children's Hospital Oakland pediatricians are on-call 24/7.